 - According to annual reports, donations from foreign countries comprised 64.7% of total donations from 2012-2014.

-- 2012-15 donors include: European Union, Human Rights and International Law Secretariat (joint funding from Sweden, Switzerland, Denmark and the Netherlands), DanChurch Aid (Denmark), Catholic Relief Services (US), Norway, Christian Aid Ireland, Diakonia (Sweden), Bread for the World- EED (Germany), ZIVIK (Germany), France, UK, UNICEF, UNDP, the Ford Foundation, the New Israel Fund, and others.
+- 2012-15 donors include: European Union, Human Rights and International Law Secretariat (joint funding from Sweden, Switzerland, Denmark and the Netherlands), DanChurch Aid (Denmark), Catholic Relief Services (US), Norway, the Netherlands, Christian Aid Ireland, Diakonia (Sweden), Bread for the World- EED (Germany), ZIVIK (Germany), France, UK, UNICEF, UNDP, the Ford Foundation, the New Israel Fund, and others.

 - On December 15, 2015, B’Tselem received a grant for €30,000 from the European Endowment for Democracy (EED) for “[C]ombating anti-democratic laws aiming to silence opposition.”
 The funding was allocated amid a heated internal Israeli debate over the role that foreign government-funded NGOs play in Israeli democracy and was aimed at influencing Israeli legislation.